 Another student that has flourished under ISHCMC’s educational environment is Junsoo Chung.
 Junsoo Chung joined ISHCMC in grade 2.
 Junsoo recounts “I arrived at school with no English language.
 On my first day, a classmate shared with me a copy of Star Wars – that book helped me kickstart my English skills”.
 Junsoo is one of many recent graduates from ISHCMC’s class of ‘22 and is a shining example of the ISHCMC learner.
 As the president of the ISHCMC Entrepreneur Society, he has networked with people from different backgrounds and engaged with diverse perspectives.
-Having received 42 points in the IB Diploma Programme, scoring a 7 (the highest grade possible) in Biology, Mathematics Analysis & Approaches, and Business Management Junsoo hopes to take what he has learned at ISHCMC and apply it to his further education where he will be attending Boston College.
+Scoring a 7 (the highest grade possible) in Biology, Mathematics Analysis & Approaches, and Business Management Junsoo hopes to take what he has learned at ISHCMC and apply it to his further education where he will be attending Boston College.
 His ultimate goal is, “to work with an NGO and institutionalize climate education in South East Asia.
 “I want to make sure every school has a climate curriculum”, he explains.

 Another recent graduate, Nguyen ‘Lily’ Khanh Binh, started her ISHCMC journey in grade 3.
 “What I appreciate most about ISHCMC is its sense of community.
 Because there are people from so many different backgrounds there is always a group for everyone”, Lily says.
 Having received a perfect score of 7 in Psychology and 35 points overall, she plans to major in Sociology at Pepperdine University.
 Lily tells us that it was the experiences and opportunities in her Theater class that sparked her interest in the field, “it was all about making connections – something that reflects our society and the social issues we’re dealing with.
 ISHCMC made me more curious and made me think about how we connect with each other”.

 The IB Diploma Programme also allowed Japanese student, Karen Oda, the opportunity to flourish.
 Joining in grade 9, Karen found life at ISHCMC to be incredibly rewarding.
 “Art was my favorite subject – it allowed me to express not only myself but my individual culture”.
-Scoring a total of 30 points means Karen has been given an unconditional offer to the University of Adelaide, ranked in the Top 100 universities in the world, to study Nutrition.
+Karen has been given an unconditional offer to the University of Adelaide, ranked in the Top 100 universities in the world, to study Nutrition.
 As she looks back on her education she says, “I am very grateful that ISHCMC gave me the opportunity to discover my passion”.

 A member of ISHCMC’s swim team and long serving house captain, Drew Moreno explains, “there’s always been a culture of care at ISHCMC and I think that’s really important when you move to a new school.
 The school has changed so much since I arrived 11 years ago but its sense of community has stayed the same”.
 Having achieved 37 total points and a 7 in his Environmental Systems & Societies subject, Drew has accepted an offer to Wheaton College where he will be furthering his passion for environmental sustainability.
 “ISHCMC allowed me to discover passions I didn’t think I had and the teachers have always made it really easy to reach out to them”, he said as he reflected on his time at school.